derekhskim/treasure3210/README.md

 - 👋 Hi, I’m @treasure3210
-- 👀 I’m interested in creating an Android App.
+- 👀 I’m interested in creating an App Development.
-- 🌱 I’m currently learning Kotlin.
+- 🌱 I’m currently learning Flutter/Dart/Swift.
 - 💞️ I’m looking to collaborate on pretty much anything that will help me gain knowledge!
-- 📫 How to reach me treasure3320@hotmail.com
+- 📫 How to reach me treasure3210@gmail.com

 <!---
 treasure3210/treasure3210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.